Edit Word Without Office in Java – GroupDocs.Editor Features

 3. Apply edits

-Use the Document API to insert text, replace placeholders, modify tables, or adjust styles.
+Document represents the in‑memory model of the loaded Word file.
+Use its API to insert text, replace placeholders, modify tables, or adjust styles.
 This is where you edit word document java logic lives.

 4. Save the changes